William Washington (painter)

-William Washington RBA ARCA ARE (1885 - 18 July 1956) was a British engraver and painter and Principal of the Hammersmith School of Art for 20 years.
+William Washington RBA ARCA ARE (1 January 1885 – 18 July 1956) was a British engraver and painter and Principal of the Hammersmith School of Art for 20 years.

+Life and career

 Washington was born in Marple, Cheshire, a son of a railway signalman, and started his studies at Ashton-under-Lyne’s Hegginbottom Art School whilst working for a printing company.
 He would finish his studies at the Royal College of Art between 1906 and 1910.
 He obtained his first teaching job at the Southend College of Art, moving onto Clapham School of Art before he was appointed at Hammersmith in 1929.

 He exhibited at the Royal Academy of Art, the Royal Society of British Artists, the Paris Salon while the Victoria and Albert Museum and the British Museum hold permanent collections of his work.
 The Studio magazine described his work as:

 His work was part of the painting event in the art competition at the 1948 Summer Olympics.
 In 1954 he was elected Master of the Art Workers' Guild.